EspressoSystems/espresso-polygon-zkevm-demo/README.md

 # Espresso Sequencer - Polygon zkEVM - Integration Demo

-This repo contains a demo where two Polygon zkEVMs use the Espresso Sequencer and Data Availability (DA) instead of the Polygon zkEVM Sequencer and Ethereum L1 as DA.
+This repo contains a demo where two rollups based on the Polygon zkEVM stack use the Espresso Sequencer and Data Availability (DA) instead of the Polygon zkEVM Sequencer and Ethereum L1 as DA.